Elizaveta Levina

-Elizaveta (Liza) Levina is a Russian and American mathematical statistician.
+Elizaveta (Liza) Levina is an American mathematical statistician of Russian descent.
 She is the Vijay Nair Collegiate Professor of Statistics at the University of Michigan, and is known for her work in high-dimensional statistics, including covariance estimation, graphical models, statistical network analysis, and nonparametric statistics.

 Academic biography

 Levina completed her undergraduate studies in mathematics at Saint Petersburg State University in Russia in 1994.
 After earning a master's degree in mathematics from the University of Utah in 1997, she completed her PhD in statistics in 2002 from the University of California, Berkeley.
 Her dissertation, supervised by Peter J. Bickel, was Statistical Issues in Texture Analysis.

 Levina joined the faculty of Department of Statistics at University of Michigan after completing her PhD in 2002.
 She was promoted to associate professor in 2009 and to full professor in 2014.
-She has been serving as the department's PhD program director since 2012 and also associate chair since 2014.
-She is also affiliated faculty at the Michigan Institute for Data Science (MIDAS) and the Center for the Study of Complex Systems.
+She served as the department's PhD program director from 2012 to 2019 and as department chair from 2020 to 2025.
+She is also affiliated faculty at the Michigan Institute for Data Science, AI and Society (MIDAS) and the Center for the Study of Complex Systems.